 Choosing Cloudways to Host WooCommerce Website on GCE

-Choosing Google Compute Engine directly for hosting your WooCommerce website is like taking a leap from a plane without a parachute or a backup plan.
+Hosting with Google Compute Engine directly for your WooCommerce website is like taking a leap from a plane without a parachute or a backup plan.
 It will send a user into an endless void of complex coding and network infrastructures.
 You start spending a lot of money on individual services in order to resolve complexities individually.
 Before you realize it, you run your bank account dry.

 Now, there are practically 2 ways to resolve this issue: